Top 12 Best Magnesium Rich Foods

 9. Dark Chocolate

 A greater need for magnesium can manifest as cravings for chocolate during a woman’s menstrual cycle.
-Seen again, greater compulsion to eat chocolate occurs when individuals are overwhelmed by emotional stress and seek a feel good trigger.
-The magnesium in chocolate provides the stimulus the brain was lacking to improve a person’s mood by balancing hormone levels and brain function.
+Seen again, the greater compulsion to eat chocolate occurs when individuals are overwhelmed by emotional stress and seek a feel-good trigger.
+The magnesium in chocolate provides the stimulus the brain lacks to improve a person’s mood by balancing hormone levels and brain function.
 (14)

 10. Wild-Caught Fish